brownjd/ESPStockTicker/README.md

 # ESPStockTicker

 This project contains the necessary code to retrieve and display stock market prices for a set of stock tickers.
 It will also display a one day chart for a given stock ticker.
+It also prints a historical chart for the 10 year Treasury Bill, the WTI Crude Oil price, and Bitcoin price.
+These can be turned off in the settings page.

 ![tickerlisting](images/tickerlisting.jpg)
 ![tickerchart](images/tickerchart.jpg)